-In 2021, the District collected revenues for the costs of the 2022 Cooper Nuclear Station refueling and maintenance outage.
-This regulatory liability was included in Other deferred inflows on the Statements of Net Position and was amortized through revenue during 2022, the year of the outage.
+In 2023, the District collected approximately half of the costs of the 2024 Cooper Nuclear Station refueling and maintenance outage.
+This regulatory liability was included in Other deferred inflows on the Statements of Net Position and will be amortized through revenue during 2024, the year of the outage.